smol-ai/ainews-web-2025/src/content/issues/24-07-29-ainews-apple-intelligence-beta-segment-anything-model-2.md

 date: '2024-07-30T02:45:55.827150Z'
 original_slug: ainews-apple-intelligence
 description: >-
-  Apple has delayed the official release of its Apple Intelligence to iOS 18.1 in October but launched a developer preview on MacOS Sequoia, iOS 18, and iPadOS 18, accompanied by a detailed 47-page paper revealing extensive pretraining and hardware details.
-Meanwhile, Meta advanced its computer vision capabilities with a new version of its Segment Anything Model that uses memory attention to scale image segmentation to video efficiently.
+  Meta advanced its open-source AI with an improved Segment Anything Model that scales image segmentation to video using memory attention, while **Apple Intelligence** delayed its official release to *iOS 18.1 in October* but launched a developer preview on *MacOS Sequoia, iOS 18, and iPadOS 18*, accompanied by a detailed *47-page paper* revealing extensive pretraining on *6.3T tokens* and use of TPUv4 and TPUv5p hardware.
+Additionally, **Meta** released **Llama 3.1** with a *405B* parameter model and *128K* token context window, and **Mistral AI** launched its *123B* parameter Large 2 model, rivaling Llama 3.1 on coding benchmarks.
 tags:
-  - apple
-  - apple-intelligence
-  - ios-18
-  - macos-sequoia
-  - meta
-  - segment-anything
+  - untagged
+companies: []
+models: []
+topics:
-  - image-segmentation
+  - untagged
 ---